GenericMappingTools/gmt/doc/rst/source/greenspline.rst

 Considerations
 --------------

-(1) For the Cartesian cases we use the free-space Green functions, hence no boundary conditions are applied at the edges of the specified domain.
+#.
+For the Cartesian cases we use the free-space Green functions, hence
+   no boundary conditions are applied at the edges of the specified domain.
    For most applications this is fine as the region typically is arbitrarily set to reflect the extent of your data.
 However, if your application requires particular boundary conditions then you may consider using :doc:`surface` instead.

-(2) In all cases, the solution is obtained by inverting a *n* x *n* double precision matrix for the Green function coefficients, where *n* is the number of data constraints.
+#.
+In all cases, the solution is obtained by inverting a *n* x *n*
+   double precision matrix for the Green function coefficients, where *n* is the number of data constraints.
 Hence, your computer's memory may place restrictions on how large data sets you can process with `greenspline <greenspline.html>`.
 Pre-processing your data with `blockmean <blockmean.html>`, `blockmedian <blockmedian.html>`, or `blockmode <blockmode.html>` is recommended to avoid aliasing and may also control the size of *n*.
 For information, if *n* = 1024 then only 8 Mb memory is needed, but for *n* = 10240 we need 800 Mb.
 Note that `greenspline <greenspline.html>` is fully 64-bit compliant if compiled as such.
    For spherical data you may consider decimating using `gmtspatial <gmtspatial.html>` nearest neighbor reduction.

-(3) The inversion for coefficients can become numerically unstable when data neighbors are very close compared to the overall span of the data.
+#.
+The inversion for coefficients can become numerically unstable when
+   data neighbors are very close compared to the overall span of the data.
    You can remedy this by pre-processing the data, e.g., by averaging closely spaced neighbors.
 Alternatively, you can improve stability by using the SVD solution and discard information associated with the smallest eigenvalues (see **-C**).

-(4) The series solution implemented for **-Sq** was developed by Robert L. Parker, Scripps Institution of Oceanography, which we gratefully acknowledge.
+#.
+The series solution implemented for **-Sq** was developed by
+   Robert L. Parker, Scripps Institution of Oceanography, which we gratefully acknowledge.

+#.
+If you need to fit a certain 1-D spline through your data
+   points you may wish to consider `sample1d <sample1d.html>` instead.
+   It will offer traditional splines with standard boundary conditions (such as the natural cubic spline, which sets the curvatures at the ends to zero).
+In contrast, greenspline's 1-D spline, as is explained in note 1, does *not* specify boundary conditions at the end of the data domain.

 Tension
 -------